apache/mesos/docs/configuration.md

   <td>
 JSON object representing the environment variables that should be passed to the executor, and thus subsequently task(s).
-By default the executor will inherit the slave's environment variables.
+By default the executor will inherit the agent's environment variables.
 Example:
 <pre><code>{
   "PATH": "/bin:/usr/bin",